 - Decide where to use a gift card, with two or three different options to redeem it

-- Decide whether you prefer to eat out every day or take your food from home and use the money you save by not paying at the restaurant in a savings account
+- Decide whether you prefer to eat out every day or make your food at home and use the money you save by not paying at the restaurant in a savings account

 - Decide, within the company, whether it is worth the capital investment to upgrade equipment or facilities or increase employee training

 As we can see, these are a series of examples that are very easy to understand.
-In each of these possible situations, decisions must be made in which it is impossible to share different paths.
+In each of these possible situations, decisions must be made in which it is impossible to take different paths simultaneously.

 On many occasions, the applications of opportunity costs are located within the business environment.
 However, as we can understand, they are also very useful for personal finance.